betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 ### Telemetry Protocols

 Select the telemetry protocol used.
-For CRSF, ELRS or GHST protocols this is included by default to ease configuraton.
+For CRSF, ELRS, FPORT or GHST protocols this is included by default to ease configuraton.

 :::note